-When is church art considered good or bad?
+When is church art considered to be good or bad?

 It is anything that could confuse a person for example, on key doctrinal issues such as the modesty and purity of the Blessed Virgin.

-"Good" church art then, is none of the above.
+Conversely, "Good" church art must be none of the above.

 From the moment we open our eyes at birth, we continually collect information about our surroundings and our place in relation to it.
 By these means we define the "who" we are and the "why" we exist.
 For this reason, we owe it to the faithful to give them "Good" church art, which can affect their hearts in profound ways.

 And this is why I make no apologies for finding the Ely Madonna distasteful in the extreme. (even though some Anglican churches do contain beautiful works of art.)